Claiming Compensation For Grievous Bodily Harm (GBH)

 • Collect evidence.
 This could be evidence of the incident (for example, in the form of witness statements or CCTV footage), of your injuries (you could provide medical records) or of any financial impact that your criminal injury has had on you.

 Get in touch with our advisors today.
-A member of our team may be able to connect you with a solicitor from our panel who can help you.
+A member of our team may be able to connect you with one of our solicitors who can help you.

 Compensation For GBH – How Is It Calculated?